-Delta continues to further restrict its service animal policies, adding another rule that will ban passengers from bringing any emotional support animals on flights longer than 8 hours.
-Delta says their new updated rules support the airline's commitment to safety and also protect the rights of customers with documented needs to travel with trained service and support animals.
-Delta, which transports close to 700 service or support animals a day, claims the updates are the result of an 84-percent increase in incidents involving service and support animals since 2016.
-Regardless of booking date, emotional support animals and animals younger than 4 months will not be allowed on flights longer than eight hours on or after February 1st.
-Back in June, Delta also changed its support animal policy by limiting the number of emotional support animals per customer to one and banning "pit bull type dogs" as service or support animals.
+Delta continues to further restrict its service animal policies, adding another rule that banned passengers from bringing any emotional support animals on flights longer than 8 hours.
+Delta says their updated rules support the airline’s commitment to safety and also protect the rights of customers with documented needs to travel with trained service and support animals.
+Delta, which transports close to 700 service or support animals a day, claims the updates were the result of an 84-percent increase in incidents involving service and support animals since 2016.
+Regardless of booking date, emotional support animals and animals younger than 4 months will not be allowed on flights longer than eight hours.
+Delta also changed its support animal policy by limiting the number of emotional support animals per customer to one and banning "pit bull type dogs" as service or support animals.

-Man Proposes With The Help of 16 Dogs
+Man Proposed With The Help of 16 Dogs

 Most people expect a ring, flowers and maybe even music at their dream proposal, but one California man surprised his girlfriend with all that plus 16 dogs for added effect.
 He asked his then girlfriend to go for a hike before getting drinks with friends one night.
 About 15 minutes into the hike, there were rose petals beneath their feet and a cappella group singing Motown and Disney classics, when he popped the question.
 Then while they were kissing, she had no clue that 16 dogs were released, which then ran toward her.
 All of the dogs were part of the groom's family dog's running group.

 Many couples these days are using prenuptial agreements to decide who gets the pets in the case of a future divorce.
 Legal experts say the number of couples deciding who keeps pets ahead of time is growing.
 And, there are even free online versions of pet prenups for couples to easily sort out their plans for the future.
 If you've missed your chance to draw up a prenup for your pooch and worry your partner could take it away someday, there are methods to improve your chances in a canine custody dispute.
 Whoever takes care of the pet, took them to the vet and paid for the pet's supplies and vet bills will stand a better chance of gaining custody, especially if you can prove it in court.
 Ultimately, your strongest claim to a pet is being its legal owner on the paperwork.
 Without a prenup to easily settle the dispute, dogs are considered "property" in the eyes of the law, so your name on the paperwork is the best proof that the dog is yours.
 It's good news that some states are beginning to account for pets differently in divorce proceedings.
-California will soon let couples argue for ownership of their dogs, with states like Alaska and Illinois following suit.
 New York is perhaps the most progressive state when it comes to pet custody, letting judges account for "what's best for all," including the pets themselves.

 Economic Barriers To Veterinary Care

-A young woman who tried taking her pet Beta fish with her onboard a Southwest Airlines flight has been in the news recently because the airline would not allow her to board with the fish.
+A young woman who tried taking her pet Beta fish with her onboard a Southwest was surprised when the airline would not allow her to board with the fish.
 Airlines are taking a hard line stance on animals, obviously animals of any type, in the cabin.
-Delta, which no longer allows pit bull type dogs in any capacity has further tightened its rules for service and support animals by not allowing them on flights longer than 8 hours starting February 1st.
+Delta, which no longer allows pit bull type dogs in any capacity has further tightened its rules for service and support animals by not allowing them on flights longer than eight hours.
 But this young woman was able to take her flight and save her pet because she found a volunteer who was flying on another airline that allows fish who took the fish bowl for her to her destination city.
-We hope the fish's trip was more comfortable than a cat in Canada had when its owner didn't realize the cat was napping in a box she was getting ready to ship.
+We hope the fish’s trip was more comfortable than a cat in Canada had when its owner didn’t realize the cat was napping in a box she was getting ready to ship.
 The cat was accidentally shipped in a box to a customer 750 miles away.
 A group of volunteer drivers got the cat back home in time for Christmas.